StarTerrarium/arch-install-wrapper/post-install.md

 Although I use Wayland where possible, still requires Xorg for now.
 Also SDDM (plasma default session manager) still doesn't run on Wayland.

-Install plasma & all its bulk (see above link for how to install more minimal version)
+Install plasma & all its bulk (see above link for how to install more minimal version).
+Then enable sddm.

 ```
 sudo pacman -S xorg-server xorg-apps plasma plasma-wayland-session kde-applications
+systemctl enable sddm
 ```

 Apparently Pipewire is the default now for plasma!
 So no Pipewire configuration needed.
+Reboot and login to the shiny new plasma environment.